wp-plugins/wordpress-beta-tester/readme.txt

 = v0.5 =
 * Initial Release containing support for switching your blog to point release nightlies or bleeding edge nightlies

+= v0.6 =
+* Update the code to validate the returned upgrade url so as to ensure that we only offer to upgrade to builds that exist.

 == Installation ==